 Step 3 Web Stream Details

-4. Activate “Enhanced measurement” and click on the gear icon
+4. Activate “Enhanced measurement” and click the gear icon to access the settings.

 Step 4 Enhanced Measurement